 This is a compilation of previously reviewed books that don’t focus on Father’s Day so much as have good representations of dads in them.
 From the natural world of seahorses and penguins, to something that has become Daddy’s job at our house; bedtime and cleaning out the car, all these books offer positive portrayals of fatherhood.

-This Is the Van That Dad Cleaned by Lisa Campbell Ernst gave me a good chuckle, I only have one child and my car seems to multiply sippy cups, cheddar bunny crumbs and a mess on it’s own!
-This book is about a dad with a van, a clean van and 3 kids who ruin that very quickly.
+This Is the Van That Dad Cleaned by Lisa Campbell Ernst gave me a good chuckle, I only have one child and my car seems to multiply sippy cups, cheddar bunny crumbs, and a mess on its own!
+This book is about a dad with a van, a clean van, and 3 kids who ruin that very quickly.
 The siblings act like siblings teasing and fighting while making a growing mess in their poor dad’s clean van.
-The book is a poem that keeps growing and growing like the mess.
-In the end the kids are the ones that clean up the mess and I like that, in our house like the book even the baby helps clean up.
+The book is a poem that keeps growing and growing like a mess.
+In the end, the kids are the ones that clean up the mess and I like that, in our house like the book even the baby helps clean up.

 Molly and Her Dad by Jan Ormerod was a great find.
 Molly doesn’t see her dad often because he lives a plane ride away and when he comes to take care of her things aren’t perfect at first.
 There are so many little things about this book I like.
 I like that there are details like baby photos of Molly and both her parents together, I like that Molly tells her dad how he is doing things wrong and doesn’t warm up to him immediately and I like how he doesn’t get mad.
 I think this is a pretty realistic portrayal of children’s emotions when spending time with a parent they don’t see often but still have a great relationship with.